Avoiding Risks in Selecting a Japanese-to-English Translation Service

 Here are some suggestions for people (especially people outside Japan) looking for Japanese/English translation services and needing high quality.

 - Seek out smaller translation providers.
-They are much more likely to have translators and translation knowledge and ability than a large bulk translation broker.
+They are much more likely actually to have translators and translation knowledge and ability than a large bulk translation broker-agency.

 - Seek out translation providers that identify their management and/or translators.
 This will increase your chances of dealing with actual translators, as opposed to purchasers and resellers of translation.

 - Seek out translation providers that disclose their actual physical location.
-This will help you avoid dealing with kitchen tabletop translation providers.
+This will help you avoid dealing with kitchen tabletop translation brokers.

 - If you have doubts, use your telephone.
 A true translation provider you should be using will answer the phone and the person answering the phone should be able to speak to you about your specific translation requirements.